jlcrawford/starter-academic/content/project/example/index.md

 slides: ""
 ---

 There has been increasing evidence that dopamine function is important for both cognitive and motivational function across the adult life span.
-In my work I have aimed to use multi-modal neuroimaging tools, such as fMRI and PET, to understand the complex relationships between aging, neuromodulation, and cognitive motivation.
+In my work, I have aimed to use multi-modal neuroimaging tools, such as fMRI and PET, to understand the complex relationships between aging, neuromodulation, and cognitive motivation.

 **Relevant publications:**